HassanShakeel235/Loan-Default-Prediction/README.md

 Although all models achieved similar accuracy values (=88%), accuracy alone is misleading due to the strong class imbalance in the dataset.
 Logistic Regression and Decision Tree classifiers achieved high accuracy by predominantly predicting the majority class (non-default), resulting in extremely low recall and F1-scores for the default class.
 In contrast, the neural network model demonstrated superior performance in identifying defaulters, achieving the highest F1-score (0.1224) and recall (0.0693) for the default class.
 This highlights the effectiveness of deep learning in capturing complex non-linear relationships in imbalanced financial datasets.
 Low recall and F1-score are expected in imbalanced credit-risk datasets when the model prioritizes overall accuracy or “No Default” predictions.

-Model	Accuracy	Precision	Recall	F1-Score	ROC-AUC Logistic Regression	0.82	0.79	0.75	0.77	0.85
-Random Forest	0.86	0.83	0.81	0.82	0.90
-Neural Network	0.88	0.85	0.84	0.84	0.92
-### **Statistical Significance Testing**

-A paired t-test was conducted between the Random Forest and Neural Network models.
-The results indicated a statistically significant improvement (p < 0.05) in performance for the deep learning model.

 ### **Business Impact Analysis**

 Reducing false negatives is crucial in loan approval systems, as approving a high-risk borrower leads to financial losses.
 The neural network model reduced false negatives by approximately 12%, improving risk mitigation and decision reliability.

 ### **Conclusion & Future Work**